mesosphere/marathon/docs/docs/secrets.md

 ```

 # File-based secrets
 The file-based secret API allows you to reference a secret as a file at a particular path in a container's file system.
 File-based secrets are available in the sandbox of the task (`$MESOS_SANDBOX/<configured-path>`).
+File-based secrets are only supported by UCR.

 ## Example configuration of file based secrets for app definitions